What is the price of a willow coffin?

 Are there less expensive willow coffins?

 A quick internet search will show that there are cheaper willow coffins available.
 However, these will be imported from Eastern Europe or Asia.
-They are made using cheaper and often lighter materials so as many as possible can be shipped in a container, and a lighter shipment costs less.
+They are made using cheaper, often lighter materials so as many as possible can be shipped in a container.
+(A lighter shipment costs less.)

-I have had people ask me if I can produce a coffin for £400 – 500, or reduce my price and unfortunately, the short answer is no.
+I have had people ask me if I can produce a coffin for £400 – 500, or reduce my price.
+Unfortunately, the short answer is no.

 The longer answer involves comparing one of my willow coffins to a cheaper import.